ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/cluster/create.md

       --maintenance-day string    Day Of the Week for the MaintenanceWindows.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur.
 Defaults to a random day during Mon-Fri, during the hours 10:00-16:00 (default "Random (Mon-Fri 10:00-16:00)")
       --maintenance-time string   Time for the MaintenanceWindows.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur. e.g.: 16:30:59.
 Defaults to a random day during Mon-Fri, during the hours 10:00-16:00 (default "Random (Mon-Fri 10:00-16:00)")
   -n, --name string               The name of your cluster (required)
-      --no-headers                When using text output, don't print headers -o, --output string             Desired output format [text|json|api-json] (default "text") -q, --quiet                     Quiet output
+      --no-headers                Don't print table headers when table output is used -o, --output string             Desired output format [text|json|api-json] (default "text") -q, --quiet                     Quiet output
       --ram string                Custom RAM: multiples of 1024. e.g. --ram 1024 or --ram 1024MB or --ram 4GB (required and only settable for enterprise edition) (default "2GB")